 The first school, which was private, was taught in Cady’s Hall by Mrs. Webb.
 It would continue until a public schoolhouse was built the following year.
 That first year, several residential homes were also built, including one by Henry Briser, Dr. A. Davis, B. S. Heath, and others.

 La Cygne was incorporated as a village in January 1870, and a board of trustees was appointed.
-Before long a second hotel was completed by Joseph Goss, which was called the La Cygne House, the La Cygne Flouring Mill was established by Chatterson & Hungerford, and a bank was started in by S. D. Cady, called the Farmers’ Savings Bank.
+Before long, a second hotel was completed by Joseph Goss, which was called the La Cygne House, the La Cygne Flouring Mill was established by Chatterson & Hungerford, and a bank was started by S. D. Cady, called the Farmers’ Savings Bank.
 The first newspaper in the town was the Weekly Journal, which first appeared in June 1870.
-Through the years it would change hands a number of times and continue publication until 1915.
+Through the years, it would change hands several times and continue publication until 1915.

 In 1880, the flour mill became the property of D. Coonrad.
 By this time, the mill was three stories high.
-Two years later, the mill was updated with “patent process” machinery and would process put in 80 barrels of flour per day.
-That same year the La Cygne Organ Factory was established by Swisher & Shrake who manufactured reed organs on a small scale.
+Two years later, the mill was updated with “patent process” machinery and would process 80 barrels of flour per day.
+That same year the La Cygne Organ Factory was established by Swisher & Shrake, who manufactured reed organs on a small scale.

-In 1881, several La Cygne citizens raised $1,000 and hired a man named George Morely, a practical miner, to sink a shaft in search of coal.
+In 1881, several La Cygne citizens raised $1,000 and hired a man named George Morely, a practical miner, to sink a shaft searching for coal.
 This first shaft, located ½ mile north of town, resulted in locating an excellent 36-inch vein of coal.
-A mining company was soon organized by George Morely and S.D.
+George Morely and S.D soon organized a mining company.
 Cady, which purchased considerable ground.
-By 1882, Cady, who had earlier established the first store in La Cygne, as well as the Linn County Bank, became the sole proprietor.
+By 1882, Cady, who had earlier established the first store in La Cygne and the Linn County Bank, became the sole proprietor.
 More shafts were sunk, with similar positive results.
 Today, coal is still mined at the La Cygne Generating Station, to the east of the city.

-Late in the fall of 1882, a destructive fire occurred in La Cygne, burning a number of business buildings on the west side of Broadway Street from Market to Walnut.
-Several businesses were destroyed including a real estate office, harness shop, billiard hall, dental office, restaurant, and more.
-More businesses suffered some damage, without being totally destroyed.
+Late in the fall of 1882, a destructive fire occurred in La Cygne, burning several business buildings on the west side of Broadway Street from Market to Walnut.
+Several businesses were destroyed, including a real estate office, harness shop, billiard hall, dental office, restaurant, and more.
+More businesses suffered some damage without being destroyed.

-By 1910, La Cygne was called home to 957 people and featured a number of business blocks and beautiful homes.
+By 1910, La Cygne was called home to 957 people and featured several business blocks and beautiful homes.